 Appendix D

-Enron Credit’s FBP Pricing Methodology
+Enron Credit’s DBS Pricing Methodology

 Systematic Commercial Pricing Approach:

+Enron Credit’s pricing is based on market forces; i.e., prices are calculated for multiple data sources and are continually updated.
 Conceptually, Enron Credit’s pricing methodology can be broken down into three manageable parts:

-Pricing: Enron Credit currently uses Fair Market Curves (FMCs) for 12 industry sectors broken down into 12 rating categories.
-These curves are currently calculated from static data.
-Effective Jan 1, 2001 these curves will be actively priced and updated, the ambition is that each curve will move to reflect specific industry and the credit levels risk premium.
+Sector Pricing: Enron Credit currently uses Fair Market Curves (FMCs) for 12 industry sectors broken down into 12 rating categories.
+These curves are actively priced and updated, the ambition being that each curve will move to reflect specific industry and the credit levels risk premium.
 Development is underway to increase the number of available base curves to over 400 (33 market sectors x 16 ratings bands).
 Company-specific curves will be created where data permits.

-Placement: Placement is affected by two primary parameters: company position relative to curve peer group, and bankruptcy event correlation to curve event (bond default) trigger.
+Placement within Sector: Placement is affected by two primary parameters: company position relative to curve peer group, and bankruptcy event correlation to curve event (bond default) trigger.
 Additionally, since the bankruptcy swap price quoted is for 100 percent payout, final swap prices are adjusted by recovery rates assumptions implicit in base pricing curves.
 The placement process is run weekly at a minimum in order to verify and recalibrate price movement functions.

-Movement: Movement functions address several objectives:
+Intra-day Movement: Movement functions address several objectives:

 Trader Alerts / Real-Time Price Adjustments: Each priced name has a series of real-time triggers (e.g., equity price moves beyond a 45-day running average; Rating downgrades/ improvements, Debt issuance effecting key ratios, profit warnings, news, etc.) which will cause an alert within the trader information system with recommended price adjustments.
 Triggers will also be generated across an entire sector (e.g., changes in a sector index or critical commodity price).
 Initially, all triggers will require manual trader responses and verification of new prices.
 Future plans are to have the system automatically adjust prices.